 Lynne L. Levitsky

+Dr Lynne L. Levitsky, Massachusetts General Hospital and Harvard Medical School, Boston, USA.
 Lynne L. Levitsky is a graduate of Bryn Mawr College and Yale Medical School, USA.
 She received her pediatric training at the Albert Einstein College of Medicine in New York, USA, and at the Children's Hospital of Philadelphia, USA.
 She was trained in pediatric endocrinology at the University of Maryland in Baltimore, USA.
-She was a pediatric endocrinologist at the Pritzker School of Medicine, University of Chicago, USA, until 1990.
+She was a pediatric endocrinologist and Professor of Pediatrics at the Pritzker School of Medicine, University of Chicago, USA, until 1990.
 She then came to Massachusetts General Hospital, USA, as Chief of the Pediatric Endocrine Unit and Associate Professor of Pediatrics at Harvard Medical School.
+She is now Emeritus Chief and co-director of the Turner Syndrome Wellness Center.
 Her research interests in carbohydrate metabolism span laboratory studies of transcriptional control of beta cell function, and a role as an investigator in the NIH-sponsored TODAY treatment study of type 2 diabetes in the young.
-She is a past President of the Pediatric Endocrine Society and is the head of the Education Council for that organization.
+She is a past President of the Pediatric Endocrine Society and was the first head of the Education Council for that organization.